kubearmor/KubeArmor/documentation/technical_roadmap.md

         \- (extension) SELinux

     - Features

-        \- (extension) Enforcing security policies at the eBPF level (using KRSI)

-            Let's keep track of the features updated from KRSI

         \- Producing container-aware audit logs and write them into:

-            Other platforms (e.g., gRPC, Kafka and Elasticsearch)
+            Other systems (e.g., Kafka and Elasticsearch)

         \- Enforcing security policies against inter-container communications at the network level

             Integration with network security solutions (e.g., Cilium)

+        \- Will be updated soon...